alexandre-mouysset/holbertonschool-shell/README.md

 shell script that creates a file named

 #!/bin/bash
-tail n-1 iacta >> iacta
+tail -1 iacta >> iacta
 duplicates the last line of the file iacta

+#!/bin/bash
+find . type -f -name ".js" - delete
+deletes all the regular files (not the directories) with a .js extension that are present in the current directory and all its subfolders